 For many, it is the go-to accessory for keeping precipitation from messing up their hairstyle or shield them from the sun’s rays.
-However, the insurance industry uses an umbrella for a whole different purpose, though within an appropriately named policy.
+However, the insurance industry uses an umbrella for a wholly different purpose, though within an appropriately named policy.

 A personal umbrella policy (PUP) is one that provides coverage in the event that the limit of a primary policy is insufficient; this applies to the liability limits within home, vehicle, and boat insurance policies.
 It is also sometimes known as an excess liability policy.
 Though it is not compulsory coverage, it is a useful policy to have for costly claims.